Manage Hostnames

 You will need to remove the old DNS entry before the Cloudflare service generates a new certificate for your Hostname.

-Is your Domain hosted on your own Cloudflare account?
+Is your hostname managed/proxied in your own Cloudflare account?

 Cloudflare is a popular DNS provider, which offers a variety of different services to improve performance and security.
 We also use it for DNS and Hostnames on Umbraco Cloud.